Simplifying generic smooth maps to the 2-sphere and to the plane: Acknowledgment

 \section{Acknowledgment}

 The author would like to thank Professor \.{I}nan\c{c} Baykur for stimulating discussions which motivated the theme of this paper.
-He would also like to thank Dominik Wrazidlo and Rustam Sadykov for some discussions.
-The author would also like to thank Professor Vincent Blanl\oe il and the Advanced Mathematical Research Institute of the University of Strasbourg for the hospitality during the preparation of the manuscript.
+He would also like to thank Dr.\ Rustam Sadykov for some important comments about certain moves and for essential discussions.
+He would also like to thank Dr.\ Dominik Wrazidlo for some discussions.
+The author would also like to thank Professor Vincent Blanl\oe il and the Advanced Mathematical Research Institute of the University of Strasbourg, and also to the Department of Mathematics, Kansas State University, for the hospitality during the preparation of the manuscript.
 This work has been supported in part by JSPS KAKENHI Grant Numbers JP22K18267, JP23H05437.
 This work was also supported by the Research Institute for Mathematical Sciences, an International Joint Usage/Research Center located in Kyoto University.